groboclown/nightjar-mesh/README.md

           Essential: true
           Memory: 128
           Ulimits:
             - Name: nofile
               HardLimit: 15000
               SoftLimit: 15000
           Environment:
             # To configure Nightjar as a gateway, we assign it a special reserved name.
             - Name: SERVICE_MEMBER
               Value: "-gateway-"
             # It will not think of itself as part of a service, so it won't ignore any
             # paths.
 Instead, it listens for connections on the mesh, defined using
             # the namespace information.
             - Name: NAMESPACE_1
               Value: !Ref YummyNamespace
+            # This is the port that the load balancer is forwarding to.
             - Name: NAMESPACE_1_PORT
-            # This is the port that the load balancer is forwarding to.
               Value: "2000"

-          # All these are the same...
+            # All these are the same maning from what we saw before...
             - Name: AWS_REGION
               Value: !Ref "AWS::Region"
-          - Name: ENVOY_LOG_LEVEL
-            Value: info
             - Name: ENVOY_ADMIN_PORT
               Value: 9901
           PortMappings:
             - ContainerPort: 9901
               Protocol: tcp
+            # The NAMESPACE_1_PORT
             - ContainerPort: 2000
               Protocol: tcp
           HealthCheck:
             Command:
               - "CMD-SHELL"
               - "curl -s http://localhost:9901/server_info | grep state | grep -q LIVE"
             Interval: 5
             Timeout: 2
             Retries: 3